MeoNguOfficial/v0-game-hung-bong/README.md

 This repository will stay in sync with your deployed chats on [v0.app](https://v0.app).
 Any changes you make to your deployed app will be automatically pushed to this repository from [v0.app](https://v0.app).

+## Update
+Fix the issue where the game over occurs when the bomb falls, and the bomb falling sound doesn't stop.

 ## Deployment

 Your project is live at: